 Consider creating team challenges for your agents or giving out monthly rewards (free dinner, gift cards, company swag, etc.) for sales/service goals.
 You don’t want to go overboard and breed resentment between employees, but nobody ever performs at their best without some healthy competition.

-Help agents find their value add
+4. Help call center agents find their value add

 One of the most common things call center managers do is make sure their agents always feel valuable.
 But just because an agent feels like they add value and deserve praise does not mean they actually do.

-When a call center consistently falls short of your expectations, speak with them 1-on-1 and identify what that he or she is struggling with.
+When a contact center consistently falls short of your expectations, speak with them 1-on-1 and identify what that he or she is struggling with.
 It could be that they don’t understand what is expected of them.
 Maybe the goals set for them are too aggressive.
 Or maybe they are not happy with their responsibilities, etc. Your employee should know their manager has faith in their ability to be an asset to the team.
 But, call center managers must set clear expectations so that everyone is on the same page.

-Call center technology should be an asset, not an obstacle
+5. Contact center technology should be an asset, not an obstacle

 There is one last thing to ask yourself: does your team have the tools it needs to perform at an optimal level?
 If you are using a hosted PBX provider for your business communications, you should be sure you are getting your money’s worth.
 Don’t let your service be an obstacle for your agents; nothing will frustrate your team more than poor quality calls with customers, or an interface that is difficult to understand.

-Your call center or phone support software should include a user interface that is easy to use and understand.
+Your contact center or phone support software should include a user interface that is easy to use and understand.
 In addition, it should have (at a minimum) features like hunt groups, interactive voice response, and time of day routing.

 It’s also important you give yourself the tools needed to drive your team’s performance up.
 As renowned management expert Peter Drucker famously said, “If you can’t measure it, you can’t improve it.”
 That means your call center software should give you the ability to monitor employees from your desk, record calls between agents and customers, and run analytics on call center key performance indicators.
 Identifying weaknesses allows you to focus on solutions, and establishing benchmarks allows you to set appropriate goals.

-Resources for Running a Successful Call Center
+Resources for Running a Successful Contact Center